What is ISP in Computer Networking?

 Levels of Internet Service Provider (ISP): –

-Tier-1 ISP -These ISPs are at the top of the hierarchy and they have a global reach.
+Tier-1 ISP -These ISPs are at the top of the hierarchy and have a global reach.

 Tier-2 ISP -These ISPs are service providers who connect between tier 1 and tier 3 ISPs.
-They have regional or country reach and they behave just like Tier-1 ISP for Tier-3 ISPs.
+They have regional or country reach and behave just like Tier-1 ISP for Tier-3 ISPs.

-In general terms, ISP provides internet at a cost.
-It has 3 different levels known as tiers 1,2,3 respectively.
-It is of different types as discussed above.
+In general terms, ISP provides Internet at a cost.
+It has three different levels known as tiers 1,2,3, respectively.
+It is of various types, as discussed above.
 It has given daily life a faster life by offering higher bandwidth.
 It acts as a backbone these days.